-- Make sure the mattress is tight against all four sides of the crib. - Replace the mattress if it is not firm or if it is worn out. - Move it to its lowest level as soon as the baby can sit up.
-Safety rails: - The bars should have no more than 2 3/8" between the bars.

-- The rails should always be up and locked in place when the baby is in the crib. - Bumper pads should never be used.
+- Tighten screws regularly. - Make sure the mattress is tight against all four sides of the crib. - Replace the mattress if it is not firm or if it is worn out. - Place mattress at lowest level as soon as the baby can sit up. - The rails should always be up and locked in position when the baby is in the crib. - · Bumper pads should never be used. - · Bassinets or cradles should have a wide and sturdy base.

-Bassinets or cradles: